AneeshSachdeva/parcel-contracts/README.md

 ## Introduction

-This was inspired by the lackluster gift-giving experience for digital assets.
+Parcel was inspired by the lackluster gift-giving experience for digital assets.
 Many of us who own digital assets want to share the infectious excitment of owning these assets with the people around us.
 However, >99% of the world has not yet onboarded with a self-custodial wallet.
-Without parcel, the current digital asset gifting experience is:
+This is the current digital asset gifting experience is:
 1. Ask the recipient to create a wallet (e.g. MetaMask) because you'd like to send them something.
 2. Teach them how to take custody of a wallet, or let them figure it out on their own.
 3. Send the assets to their wallet and tell them to check it.